Bundle-specific Tractogram Distribution Estimation Using Higher-order Streamline Differential Equation: Methods

 \subsection{Estimation of the BTD}

 With the definition of BTD, finding the optimal tractogram from ${\rho _1}$ to ${\rho _2}$ can be simplified as the estimation of coefficient matrix $A$.
-The coefficient matrix $A$ is estimated by minimizing the energy $P(S)$ in Eq.~\ref{eq4} with $p\left( {S(t),\dot S(t)} \right)$ defined as:
+The coefficient matrix $A$ is estimated by minimizing the energy $\mathrm{E}(S)$ in Eq.~\ref{eq3} with $p\left( {S(t),\dot S(t)} \right)$ defined as:

-where $\Phi (v(x,y,z))$ is the probability that fiber trajectory is actually passes through the FOD at point $(x,y,z)$, which is derived from the orientation distribution functions (ODF) in each voxel in the volume.
-To achieve fiber spatial continuity, we add constrain Eq.~\ref{eq12} to Eq.~\ref{eq4}, which yields the optimization model:
+where $\Phi (v(x,y,z))$ is the probability that fiber trajectory is actually passes through the FOD at point $(x,y,z)$, which is derived from the ODF in each voxel in the volume.
+To achieve fiber spatial continuity, we add constrain Eq.~\ref{eq12} to Eq.~\ref{eq3}, which yields the optimization model:

 where $\Omega = [{\omega _1},{\omega _2}, \cdot \cdot \cdot ,{\omega _\gamma }]$ is the bundle pathway containing $\gamma$ voxels from ${\rho _1}$ to ${\rho _2}$.
 For simplicity, we approximate $\Phi (v(x,y,z))$ as the peak direction values in each voxel and set $[G = {[{g_1}{\rm{, }}{g_2} \cdot \cdot \cdot {g_\gamma }]_{\left( {3,{\rm{ }}\gamma } \right)}}$ as a set of peak direction values in $\omega$.
 The $(X,Y,Z)$ is the center of a voxel in $\omega$ and $C_n^*(X,Y,Z)$ is a set of $C_n(X,Y,Z)$.
 The estimation of coefficient matrix $A$ of BTD is simplified as